-These moist banana muffins with honey are easy whole-wheat muffins with only 5 ingredients.
+These moist whole wheat banana muffins with honey are easy healthy banana muffins with only 5 ingredients.
 Plus, their tiny size make them the perfect toddler banana muffin for snacks.
 No processed food here, only real food to create delicious, moist and nut-free banana muffins for kids.

 What’s better than a moist, fluffy banana muffin right?
 Here I am going to show you how you can make delicious moist banana muffins with only 5 ingredients.
 Plus, these are healthy banana muffins made with whole-wheat flour and honey.
 100% refined sugar-free whole-wheat muffins for a delicious snack.

 The secret to making fluffy moist banana muffins is to use unrefined liquid sweetener and oil.
 Very often banana muffins are too dense and heavy because they contain too much butter and lots of refined sugar.

 These banana muffins with honey are made with oil, specifically coconut oil.
 The combo of the two natural wholesome ingredients creates the best moist banana muffins on earth.
 So let’s see all the ingredients you need to make them.

 Ripe banana – meaning the ugly bananas, the ones with black spots on the skin that you usually throw in the bin.
 Yes this recipe is the perfect banana recipe to use overripe bananas.

 Whole Wheat flour – whole-wheat flour or wholemeal flour adds lots of fiber to this recipe.
 If you only have white wheat flour on hands, the recipe will still work but it will contain less fiber.
 You can also use half white wheat flour and half whole wheat flour if desired.

 Eggs – eggs add lots of moisture to these muffins so don’t replace or decrease the egg amount.